EunSeong-Park/EunSeong-Park.github.io/contents/2020_ITinerary/home.md

 - **Pre-class**: We will provide some exercises or materials to prepare the class. **Don't worry, it is not mandatory.** We expect that you guys can follow real-time class very well even if you skipped the pre-class.
 But this pre-class may be helpful for you!
 - **Real-time class**: We will meet on [Platform name] at every [class time].
 Some lecture and lab session will be given. **Lab session** is a mini-project for exercising the concepts we covered.
-- **Post-class**: After the class, we will post the recording, additional exercise / material.
+- **Post-class**: After the class, we will post the recording, additional materials.
 Like pre-class, **it is also not mandatory.** But reviewing with post-class will help you to fully acquire what you learned!

 ## If you have some issues...